 Thus, when presenting news stories, it is important to ensure that the photographs used do not create a false or misleading representation.
 Additionally, news outlets must also exercise care if the particular photographs used are arguably not matters of legitimate public interest themselves or may be viewed as too embarrassing, as discussed above.
 One court has stated that "there must be yet some undefined limits of common decency as to what can be published about anyone" and "a photograph of indecent exposure, for example, can never be legitimate news" (see Daily Times Democrat, dismissing a newspaper's argument that its publication of a photograph of a woman whose dress was inadvertently blown up at a local fair was a matter of legitimate news of interest to the public because used in connection with an article about the fair).

 Until August 2015, Alabama did not recognize the right of publicity, although it did recognize a common law invasion of privacy tort for the unauthorized appropriation of personality, name, or likeness for the commercial use or benefit of a defendant.
 On 18 May 2015, Alabama's Governor signed into law the Alabama Right of Publicity Act ('the Publicity Act'), under §§6-5-770 to 6-5-774 of Article 39 of Chapter 5 of Title 6 of the Ala.
 Code, which became effective on 1 August 2015.

 The Publicity Act provides broad rights for those individuals (living or dead) with a qualifying Alabama connection.
 Unique features of the Publicity Act include, among other things:

 - a descendible right lasting 55 years after death;

-- claims that reach unauthorised 'non-profit' use;
+- claims that reach unauthorized 'non-profit' use;

 - specific free speech protections;

-- a unique 'first sale' defence;
+- a unique 'first sale' defense;

 - a statute of limitations with extensions allowed if the wrongful act is not discovered within the two-year statute of limitations; and